williamtsoi1/vision-api-product-search-demo/TUTORIAL.md

 ## Introduction

 This repo shows an end-to-end example on how to use the [Vision API Product Search](https://cloud.google.com/vision/product-search/docs).

-This feature of Vision API is part of [Google Cloud for retail](https://cloud.google.com/solutions/retail).
-A retailer can upload their product catalog, which includes images of their products.
-Customers can then perform image searches on this catalog, and the solution will provide the user with a list of similar products with similarity scores.

-Watch [this video](https://www.youtube.com/watch?v=6PLaVc0rc6o&feature=emb_logo&autoplay=1) to see how IKEA uses this solution to enhance their customer experience, so that customers can use a mobile app to interactively construct their shopping list, simply by taking photos of products in the showroom!
+A high level overview of the solution is provided on the <walkthrough-editor-open-file filePath="README.md">README.md</walkthrough-editor-open-file> file.

 Follow the steps in this guide to deploy your own Vision API Product Search solution!